Free Shipping on Orders over $100 đźšš

 Possible thunderstorms in the afternoon

 No need to panic.
 You just need to plan around it.
-This means if the forecast shows no precip, consider an emergency poncho.
-And if it's predicting showers, a rain jacket might be in your best interest.
+This means even if the forecast shows no precipitation, bring a rain jacket.
+Emergency ponchos might be tempting due to their low weight, but they rip instantly in the first breeze.

 A good rule:

-If you hear thunder or see vertical cloud buildup over the range, you should already be thinking about descending.
+If you hear thunder or see vertical cloud buildup over the range, you should descend immediately.
 Chances are nobody is coming to save you in those conditions.

 Summer is popular for a reason: